The Power Of Role Model Athletes

 Role Models Who Walk the Talk

 These national team players didn’t reach the top by accident.
 They were shaped by late nights in gyms, endless practice sessions, and a community culture where teammates became family.
-The lessons learned in those gym halls—time management, responsibility, respect, and self-discipline—were the same values they passed on to the next generation today.
+The lessons learned in those gym halls include time management, responsibility, respect, and self-discipline, the same values they passed on to the next generation today.

 The NextGen Neighbor Network is showing exactly how that can be done—by making role models accessible, relatable, and part of the everyday lives of young athletes.